Things to Do in Chicago

 zoo.jpg

 The Art Institute of Chicago is one of the most famous museums in the world.
 The museum houses a collection of art from around the globe, including paintings, sculptures, and photographs.
-Visitors can also take a tour of the museum or participate in one of the many educational programs offered.
+Visitors can take a tour of the museum or participate in one of the many educational programs offered.

 Shedd Aquarium

 Shedd Aquarium is one of the largest aquariums in the world.
 The aquarium is home to a variety of fish, reptiles, amphibians, and mammals.
-Visitors can also take a behind-the-scenes tour, pet a stingray, or see a dolphin show.
+Visitors can take a behind-the-scenes tour, pet a stingray, or see a dolphin show.

 Millennium Park